IlayMarchenko/transfer_iot_ajax_ucode/README.md

 # Transfer :rocket:

 **Hello everyone!
-This is my third challenge in course form Ucode IT Academy feat with Ajax Systems.**
+This is my third challenge in course form Ucode IT Academy featuring Ajax Systems.**